Formal vs Informal

 Onboarding is another area where it’s a good idea to have formal training.
 You may not need a record of time spent, but you do want to ensure complete uniformity in the information that all new hires get.
 This ensures that everyone understands your organization’s go-to processes and brand voice precisely the same way.

 Product training could be another area to offer formal training.
 But what about informal training?
 This unstructured learning may be best suited for developing more profound expertise in technical skills while on the job.
-Soft skill training, where the objective is to gain actionable knowledge rather than comply with specific needs, is also an excellent area to encourage informal training.
+Soft skill training, which aims to gain actionable knowledge rather than comply with specific needs, is also an excellent area to encourage informal training.

 Formal vs. Informal Training Methods

-Knowing that you intend to offer both formal and informal learning opportunities is the first step.
+The first step is knowing that you intend to offer both formal and informal learning opportunities.
 Now you need to determine what types of each you’ll put into place.

 Some ways to offer formal training in your organization include:

 - Seminars, webinars, or other types of recorded training.
-This can be done with a hybrid or virtual office as well as in person.
+This can be done with a hybrid or virtual office or in person.

 - Live training.
 You can bring instructors to the office or send your team to training events.